caepenna/front-end-toolkit/_contents/2-libs.md

 ```

 ## C3

-C3JS is a library to make charts, they are a excelent option to front end designers with little or no experience in JS.
-Is realy easy to install and use.
+[C3.js](http://c3js.org/) is a library based on [D3.js](https://d3js.org/) to make simple charts, but simpler.
+An option to Front End Designers with little experience in JS to draw graphs using HTML, CSS and JavaScript.

-It's possible just make simple graphics like bar charts, line charts, donut charts.
-The possibility of configuration is just for data values, colors and animations time.
+It's easy to make graphs like bar, line or donut charts.
+Configuration needed is just for data values, colors and time of animations.

 **Example:**